One of the new features of SDL Trados Studio 2011 SP2 that I mentioned in my previous post is the option to show track changes in source segments.

 Unfortunately, MSWord doesn’t count words in tracked changes.
 One solution is to count the words manually.
 A better solution is to use a macro.
-I found one that does the job very well in a PC Review forum posted halfway down the page by Jay Freedman, a Microsoft Word MVP.

 The macro will count all new inserted words, but it ignores any deleted text or other changes.
 It’s still a nifty little macro though, and has helped me calculate my translated word count several times since I discovered it.